 - Not keeping copies for your own records.

 Opting for student loan forgiveness under PSLF can be great for the right borrower.
-You can get your loans wiped away after 10 years and won’t have to pay taxes on the amount forgiven — but you must stick to the process to actually have this happen.
+You can get your loans wiped away after 10 years and won’t have to pay taxes on the amount forgiven — but you must stick to the process to have this happen.